jdromero88/testing-gh-api-rate/_sectors/climate-change-and-energy.md

 feature_image: /uploads/sectors/energy-suzlon-wind-turbine.jpg
 ---

-India faces a complex energy challenge: it needs cheap and abundant energy to power high economic growth and lift its citizens into the middle class.
-But it also hopes to keep its commitments to the U.N.
-Climate Change Convention and achieve energy independence.
-India’s states have the resources to generate the energy India needs, but they take different approaches to fostering the growth of the industry.
-This section allows you to explore energy news from India’s states and offers the Wadhwani Chair’s analysis of India’s energy sector.
+India faces a complex trilemma: it needs cheap energy for economic growth, it hopes to keep its climate change commitments, and achieve energy independence.
+The onus of tackling the complex energy challenge lies on Indian states.
+This section covers energy and climate change related updates from the Indian state governments.